ndhays/redux-cablecar/README.md

   type: 'CABLECAR_CHANGE_CHANNEL',
   channel: 'ChatChannel',
   options: {
-    room: 'blue'
+    params: { room: 'blue' }
   }
 )
 ```

 This example sends subscribers from the `green` chat room to the `blue` chat room while remaining on `ChatChannel`.
+(If no new prefix is given, it will use the old one).

 # Broadcast & Dispatch Flow
-##### Broadcasts
+#### Broadcasts
-Actions 'broadcasted' from Rails are then dispatched to Redux on the client
+Actions broadcasted from Rails are dispatched to Redux:

-`--> SERVER broadcasts message --> middleware passes it on --> CLIENT`
+`--> SERVER broadcasts message --> middleware --> CLIENT`

-##### Dispatches
+#### Dispatches
-Actions originating on the client are sent to an ActionCable channel
+Actions originating on the client are sent to an ActionCable channel:

-`--> CLIENT dispatches action --> middleware sends it on --> SERVER`
+`--> CLIENT dispatches action --> middleware --> SERVER`

-##### Optimistic Dispatches
+#### Optimistic Dispatches
-Actions originating on the client do not get sent to the reducers.
+Actions originating on the client *by default* are stopped before going to the reducers.

-Broadcasted messages from the server don't get re-dispatched right back to the server.
+Broadcasted messages from the server also don't get re-dispatched back to the server (in an infinite loop).

 This creates a circular message flow between the client (Redux) and the server (ActionCable).

-However if `CableCarOtimistic: true` is in the action then the action will be sent to both the Rails Server, *and* on thru the Redux middlewares.
-These are considered 'optimistic' updates since when news comes back from the server it may conflict with what the client has already done. *Use with caution!*
+However if `CableCarOptimistic: true` is in the action payload, then the action will be sent to both the Rails Server, in addition to being propagated up thru the Redux middlewares.
+These actions are considered 'optimistic' updates since when news comes back from the server it may conflict with changes that have already been made on the client. *Caution!*

 **optimistic action:**
-`--> CLIENT dispatches action --> middleware sends it to the server (in addition to the next middleware) simultaneously --> CLIENT & SERVER`
+`--> CLIENT dispatches action --> middleware --> server AND next middlewares/reducers`

-##### Dispatch Redux Actions (w/o sending to ActionCable)
-If `CableCar` is set to `false` in the action it *will* pass the action on thru the Redux middleware and will *not* send the action thru the ActionCable websocket connection to Rails.

 ## License